Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Methods

 where $f_{\rm max,GC}=0.1$, $t_{\rm GC}=11.8$ Gyr and $\sigma_t=2.5$ Gyr.
 The parameters $t_{\rm GC}$ and $\sigma_t$ are chosen based on the age distribution of Galactic GCs \citep{gratton1997,gratton2003,vandenberg2013}.

-NSCs are likely the result of the dynamical assembly of GCs, which sank to the center of the galactic potential well by dynamical friction \citep{tremaine1975, capuzzo1993,capuzzo2008, antonini2012,antonini2013,arcasedda2014,arcasedda2015}, plus some contribution from in situ star formation \citep{mapelli2012}.
+NSCs likely are the result of the dynamical assembly of GCs, which sink to the center of the galactic potential well by dynamical friction \citep{tremaine1975, capuzzo1993,capuzzo2008, antonini2012,antonini2013,arcasedda2014,arcasedda2015}, plus some contribution from in situ star formation \citep{mapelli2012}.
 Hence, we assume the same functional form for $f_{\rm NSC}(t)$, with a different normalization:

 where $f_{\rm max,NSC}=0.01$, while $t_{\rm GC}$ and $\sigma_t$ are the same as in eq.~\ref{eq:frac_GC}.
 The values of both $f_{\rm max,GC}$ and $f_{\rm max,NSC}$ are calibrated to give a mass budget of GCs and NSCs that matches the observed ones at low redshifts \citep{harris2013,neumayer2020}.